tom-nook/toulbox/posts/what-is-devsecops.md

 ### I.h Store the Docker Image inside of the GitHub container registry for use - QA

-First, create a personal token as instructed by the [GitHub Team]().
+First, create a [personal token](https://github.com/settings/tokens) with the permissions to *delete:packages*, *read:packages*, *repo*, *write:packages* and name it **CR_PAT**.

+Once, it has been created add to your secrets for the repository by going to this link `https://github.com/<YOUR_GITHUB_USERNAME>/<YOUR_GITHUB_PROJECT>/settings/secrets/actions` for example it is `https://github.com/llcranmer/go-devsecops-pipeline/settings/secrets/actions` for this project.

  Then, add the following:

 ```yaml
 ### Above is still the same